 Apple Pie gets all the credit when fall baking begins, but pears are an underrated superstar.
 Baked pears take on a buttery, silkiness that when paired with warm spices is absolutely incredible!
 I used a store-bought pie crust to keep things easy, but I do have a delicious pie crust recipe that would be wonderful.
 Once you go pear, you’ll be reaching for this fall-flavored pear pie recipe again AND AGAIN!

-Other than fresh pears, ginger, lemon and a pie crust, this Pear Pie recipe consists primarily of pantry staples.
+Other than fresh pears, ginger, lemon and a pie crust, this pie recipe consists primarily of pantry staples.
 Here’s everything you’ll need:

 - Flour.
 Just 3 tablespoons of all-purpose flour will help to thicken the pear filling, so it doesn’t get overly juicy while baking.
 You can sub with cornstarch.

 - Sugar.
-To sweeten the pie, we’re using 1/2 cup granulated sugar.
+To sweeten the dessert, we’re using 1/2 cup granulated sugar.
 I don’t recommend brown sugar in this recipe because it may overpower the flavor of the pears.

 - Salt.
-To help bring out all of the delicious flavors of this pie.
+To help bring out all of the delicious flavors.

 - Cinnamon + nutmeg.
 These spices pair beautifully with the pears and give the pie a warm, cozy flavor.